Leaked Chinese government files reveal the scale of the Uighur detention program

-While attempts to uncover the scale of China's mass detention programme for its Muslim-minority Uighur population have been ongoing for years, a recent leak of classified Chinese government documents is the first time that such a detailed blueprint by the Communist Party for the same has come out into the open.
+While attempts to uncover the scale of China's mass detention programme for its Muslim-minority Uighur population have been ongoing for years, a recent leak of classified Chinese government documents is the first time that the Communist Part's own blueprint for the same has come out into the open.

-Dubbed the China Cables, the files were released by the International Consortium of Investigative Journalists (ICIJ) in collaboration with 17 media outlets.
+Dubbed the China Cables, the files were released by the International Council for Investigative Journalism (ICIJ) in collaboration with 17 media outlets.
 The files depict the Chinese state's blueprint for the mass detentions as well as how it operates the AI-driven programme to preventively arrest Uighurs suspected of extremist activity.
-Among these is a manual, dating to 2017, which shows how extensively-planned the ongoing detention system was planned, with instructions on everything from how to prevent escapes to how to indoctrinate inmates using a points-based system.

-According to the files, the camps are heavily guarded and surveilled, with the inmates forced to learn Mandarin and graded based on their proficiency—proving the charge that these are forced indoctrination camps.
+According to the files, the camps are heavily guarded and surveilled, with the Uighers forced to learn Mandarin and graded based on their proficiency—proving the charge that these are forced indoctrination camps.

-Over one million Uighurs are estimated to be detained in China's "vocational education and training centres".
+Over one million Uighurs are estimated to be detained in China's "vocational education and training centres"—which human rights agencies say are a hotbed of torture, forced labour and psychological indoctrination.

 The Uighurs are a Turkish ethnic minority who mostly reside in the country's westernmost Xinjiang province.
 For years, the region has seen instability and insurgency over calls for the formation of a separate country, East Turkestan.
 China has responded to these protests with force, with a “Strike Hard Campaign Against Violent Terrorism” campaign being launched in 2014.